ooyala/_legacy_code-samples/README.md

 ## How to get it running
 1. You need to have a server running that can interpret PHP, like Apache or Nginx.
 2. Clone this repository in your server
-3. The path for the example would be "your_base_path/code-samples/api-examples/CodeIgniter_app/index.php".
-So, if you are running this from your localhost, you will have a URL like "localhost/code-samples/api-examples/CodeIgniter_app/index.php"
+3. The path for the example would be "your_base_path/code-samples/index.php".
+So, if you are running this from your localhost, you will have a URL like "localhost/code-samples/index.php"
 4. In order to get more than the welcome page, you need to modify the values in application/config/ooyala_config.php.
 There you will be asked for you API key, secret, embed code and some other stuff.
 For more information about this you can check [our documentation](http://support.ooyala.com/developers/documentation/concepts/api_keys.html)

 For more information about CodeIgniter installation you can check [their webpage](http://ellislab.com/codeigniter/user-guide/installation/)

-## Structure
+## URL structure
 CodeIgniter urls follow a structure like
  ```
 http://example.com/index.php/[controller-class]/[controller-method]/[arguments]